 Why You Should Use Mosquito Repellent

-Insect repellent helps reduce your exposure to mosquito bites that may carry West Nile virus or other diseases, and allows you to continue to play, work, and enjoy the outdoors with a lower risk of disease.
+Mosquito repellent helps reduce your exposure to mosquito bites that may carry West Nile virus or other diseases and allows you to continue to play, work, and enjoy the outdoors with a lower risk of disease.

 When You Should Use Mosquito Repellent

 Use repellent when you go outdoors.
-You should use repellent even if you're only going outside for a few minutes- it only takes one bite to get West Nile virus.
+You should use repellent even if you're only going outside for a few minutes as it only takes one bite to get West Nile virus.
 Many of the mosquitoes that carry the West Nile virus bite between dusk and dawn.
-If you're outside during these hours pay special attention to using repellent.
+If you're outside during these hours, pay special attention and take care to use repellent.

 How Often Should You Re-Apply Repellents

 Follow the directions on the product you are using.
 Sweating or getting wet may mean that you need to re-apply more frequently.
 Use your common sense.
 Re-apply repellent if you start to get bitten and follow the label instructions.